Confidentiality Agreement (Mutual)

 What happens if the terms of my a confidentiality agreement are broken?

-A confidentiality agreement would usually set out the rights of a party in the event of a breach by the other party.
-These rights may include compensation by way of damages or a right to seek a court order in their respective jurisdiction.
+A confidentiality agreement sets out the rights of a party in the event of a breach by the other party.
+These rights may include:

 Not sure what you need?
 Call and speak to one of our consultants on1800 529 728